-These architectural design themes articulate an architectural vocabulary that will result in a distinctive character for the Campus.
-The existing Campus is a diverse mix of different building styles.
+These architectural design themes articulate an architectural vocabulary that will result in a distinctive character for the CSUMB campus.
+The existing campus is a diverse mix of different building styles.
 While many of the former military buildings will remain for some time, the newly constructed buildings have embraced the opportunity to establish a design vocabulary more appropriate to a university campus - a vocabulary that reflects the three tenets of sustainability: placemaking, stewardship, and partnership.
-While there is a natural desire to promote consistency among Campus buildings by providing a basic level of similarity among them, these architectural design themes allow greater freedom of architectural expression and visual distinction where it is appropriate, especially for special use or landmark buildings.
+While there is a natural desire to promote consistency among campus buildings by providing a basic level of similarity among them, these architectural design themes allow greater freedom of architectural expression and visual distinction where it is appropriate, especially for special use or landmark buildings.